resolutio-ai/resolutio-ai/README.md

 In the vast digital landscape, creators struggle to find relevant and accessible information on protecting their artistic creations.
 The sheer volume of resources, coupled with the challenge of identifying essential details, creates a barrier for creators seeking to safeguard their intellectual property (IP).
 Res Chat Bot emerges as a solution to address this problem, offering a user-centric platform that cuts through the noise and provides clear, actionable insights for artists navigating the complexities of art protection.

-The primary features of res bot is:
+The primary features of resbot is:
-A. Anonymous Usage
-B. User Centric Engagement
-C. Privacy First
-D. Actionable Message Handling

 A. Anonymous Usage: Allowing users to access services anonymously and without data storage.